ABHISHEKSB4433/DATA-ENGINEERING-ZOOMCAP-COMPLETE/PROJECT/README.md

 * you should modify [profiles.yaml](dbt/profiles.yml) file according to your dataset names and credentials.

 ### 6.ERRORS
-if you are getting any errors in Airflow make sure all the variables are correct and just to make sure do a find and replace on your GCP project id with my GCP project id - dtc-de-358222 with your fav IDE - Visual Studio, PyCharm, Etc
+if you are getting any errors in Airflow make sure all the variables are correct and just to make sure, do a find and replace on your GCP project id with my GCP project id - (dtc-de-358222) with your fav IDE - Visual Studio, PyCharm, Etc

 or reach out to me if there are any problems - abhisheksb.work@gmail.com